-- Scholastic Ability must have a minimum cumulative GPA of 3.0 to be admitted to Nursing. - If transfer GPA is <3.0, students can meet the GPA admission requirement by completing a cumulative GPA of >3.0 on a minimum of 12 Grand View credits. - Must have completed English 101, Biology 256, and Chemistry 107 with at least a grade of C. - Must achieve 80% or greater on the following two REACH A2 Examinations: Reading Comprehension and Basic Math Skills. - If any of the A2 scores are less than 80%, the applicant may retake version two (V2) of the appropriate A2 examination.
-The applicant is allowed only these two attempts to achieve scores of 80% or above on the A2 examinations. - Highly recommended to complete Math 095 or Math 121.
+- Scholastic Ability must have a minimum cumulative GPA of 3.0 to be admitted to Nursing. - If transfer GPA is <3.0, students can meet the GPA admission requirement by completing a cumulative GPA of >3.0 on a minimum of 12 Grand View credits. - Must have completed English 101, Biology 256, and Chemistry 107 with at least a grade of C. - Must achieve 80% or greater on the following two REACH A2 Examinations: Reading Comprehension and Basic Math Skills.
+Students will receive the Pre-Admission Examination Procedure after receipt of their application to the nursing major. - If any of the A2 scores are less than 80%, the applicant may retake version two (V2) of the appropriate A2 examination.
+The applicant is allowed only these two attempts to achieve scores of 80% or above on the A2 examinations. - Highly recommended to complete Math 095 or Math 121 and PSYC 101.

-Students who have been enrolled in a nursing program elsewhere must show evidence they left their previous nursing program in good standing and are currently eligible to continue enrollment in that program.
+Students who have been enrolled in a nursing program elsewhere must show evidence they left their previous nursing program in good standing.
 This requires that a letter from the director of their previous program (Dean, Chair, or Department Head) be sent directly to the Grand View University Nursing Department Chair confirming good standing.
-Students who cannot provide evidence of good academic standing (e.g. was not dismissed from program, did not fail to meet academic requirements for nursing, is not prohibited from returning to the nursing program, etc.) will not be considered for admission to Grand View's BSN program.
+Students who cannot provide evidence of good academic standing (e.g. was not dismissed from program, is not prohibited from returning to the nursing program, etc.) will not be considered for admission to Grand View's BSN program.